The power of maps

 - Click Start.

-A clue is shown at the top of the map for a UNESCO World Heritage Site.
+A clue is shown at the bottom of the map for a UNESCO World Heritage Site.

-- Navigate the map to try to locate the site.
+- Zoom and pan the map to try to locate the site.

 When you get close enough, a pin and label appear.